Naturalization test for Schleswig-Holstein

 English

-C) the head of a municipality.
+C) many small parties complicate the formation of a government.

 German (Original)